+, usungeon, Dece 200 is

 FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+(Ma ⊠ ork One) ANNUAL REPORT PURSUANT TO SEC OF 1934 CTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT

 For the fiscal year ended December 31, 2013

 OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+TRANSITION REPORT PURSUANT TO OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT

-For the transition period from to
+For the transi tion period from to

-Commission File Number: 001-35711
+Con mmission File Number: 001-3571 1

-LEHIGH GAS PARTNERS LP

-(Exact name of registrant as specified in its charter)

 Delaware (State or other jurisdiction of incorporation or organization) 45-4165414 (I.R.S.
-Employer Identification No.)

-702 West Hamilton Street, Suite 203 Allentown, PA 18101 (610) 625-8000

-(Address, including zip code, and telephone number, including area code, of the registrant's principal executive offices)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Units representing limited partner interests

-New York Stock Exchange

-Name of each exchange on which registered

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined by Rule 405 of the Securities Act.
-Yes 🗆 No 🗵.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square .
+Employer Identification No.) West Hamilton Street, Suite 20 Allentown, PA 18101 (610) 625-8000 (Address, including zip code, and telepho istered pursuant to Section 12(b) Title of each class Common Units representing limited partner into • Name of each exchange on which registered New York Stock Exchange Securities registe ered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known solution.
+Indicate by check mark if the registrant is not required to • d all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 Indicate by check mark whether the registrant has submit ted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$ .

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No \boxtimes .
+• mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained he is knowledge, in definitive proxy or information statements incorporated by reference in Part III o • nark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer ccelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange See Large accelerated filer Accelerated filer X Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes $\Box$ No ⊠.
 The aggregate market value as of June 28, 2013, of the registrant's common units held by non-affiliates of the registrant based on the reported closing price of \$23.86 of such common units on the New York Stock Exchange on such date was \$164.7 million.
 Common units held by affiliates of the registrant have been excluded from the calculation.
 The determination of the affiliate status is not necessarily a conclusive determination for other purposes.
 As of March 3, 2014 the registrant had outstanding 11,097,348 common units and 7,525,000 subordinated units outstanding.
 Documents Incorporated by Reference: None.